spryker/spryker-docs/docs/pbc/all/warehouse-management-system/extend-and-customize/configure-product-availability-to-be-published-on-product-amount-changes.md

 ---
-title: Configure product availability to be published when product amount changes
+title: Configure product availability to be published on product amount changes
 description: Learn how to change the default behavior of the event being triggered in the AvailabilityStorage module when the amount of product is changed.
 last_updated: Jun 16, 2021
 template: howto-guide-template